MakeSchool-Tutorials/Swift-Enums/P0-Enums-Structs-Classes/content.md

       }
     }

-The withdrawal fuction takes an amount to withdraw and returns a value of type `WithdrawalResult`.
+The withdrawal function takes an amount to withdraw and returns a value of type `WithdrawalResult`.
 This `WithdrawalResult` can either be a `.Success` case or an `.Error` case.
 The function checks if the funds are sufficient.
 If there's enough cash in the account, the requested amount gets withdrawn and a `.Success` case is returned.
 As you can see in this example, each enum member that has an associated value needs to be initialized with a value of the correct type - a success case needs to be created with an `Int` that describes the remaining account balance.

 If the funds are insufficient we return an `.Error` case.
 The error case needs to be initialized with a `String` that describes the error message.